 Work-Life Balance: Time Management Skills That Work

-Spend the first 30 minutes of each day, determining how you will spend the rest of it.
-Whether you use an app like Basecamp, Evernote or Any.do or an old-fashioned pen and paper list, don’t start your work without a plan!
-Your plan should prioritize action items and estimate how long each item will take you.
+Spend the first 30 minutes of each day determining how you will spend the rest of it.
+Whether you use an app like Basecamp, Evernote or Any.do.
+You can even use an old-fashioned pen and paper list, but don’t start your work without a plan!
+Your plan should prioritize action items and estimate the time required for each one.

 Not a morning person?
 You may also choose to spend the last 30 minutes before bedtime planning for the next morning.
 Brian Tracy of Brian Tracy International recommends this method.

 British time management guru, Mark Forster, who is best known for his “Do it Tomorrow” approach to time management, advises his readers and app users to make “closed lists,” rather than “wish lists.”
 What are closed lists?
 Think of them as to-do lists with limits.
-Wish lists on the other hand, are to-do lists without limits.
-Wish lists keep growing, eventually becoming unmanageable and antithetical to time management.
+Wish lists, on the other hand, are to-do lists without limits.
+Wish lists continue to grow, eventually becoming unmanageable and counterproductive to effective time management.

-Modeled on Abraham Maslow’s famous hierarchy of needs, the POSEC Method is all about ordering tasks based on their importance.
+Modeled after Abraham Maslow’s famous hierarchy of needs, the POSEC Method prioritizes tasks based on their importance.
 POSEC is an acronym and its letters stand for: Prioritize, Organize, Streamline, Economize and Contribute.
 Like Maslow’s hierarchy, POSEC is structured as a pyramid or triangle, with goals that build upon each other.
-Start with the goal at the foundation of the pyramid and work your way up.
+Start with the goal at the foundation of the pyramid and work your way up.4.
+Increase Focus Time by Limiting Distractions

 One potentially problematic result of 24/7 connectivity is the constant receptivity to distractions.
 Perhaps you’re finally getting somewhere on that report you’ve been putting off.
-Then an email with an intriguing subject line darts across your screen.
+Then, an email with an intriguing subject line appears on your screen.
 And, oh look, somebody’s friending you!
-Many of us have come to believe that by blocking these distractions we are missing out on something important.
+Many of us have come to believe that by blocking these distractions, we are missing out on something important.
 That is rarely the case.
-Whatever you’re missing will be waiting for you when your report is finished.
+Whatever you’re missing will be waiting for you when your report is finished.5.
+Monitor Your Habits to Enhance Time Management Skills

 Do you have any idea how much of your day is spent on coffee breaks?
 What about water-cooler conversations about the ballgame or weekend plans?
 How many times a day do you chitchat with the guy in the next cube, check Facebook or send tweets?